7astro7/leetcode/README.md

 # __leetcode__

 This repository is meant to house some leetcode solutions I've come up with.
+If you think these modules are ugly, you should see the ones that don't work!!
 The solutions aren't always new: the approach isn't always fundementally different from those used to surface known solutions.
 This applies especially to classic problems like preorder traversal.
 As a new devotee of test-driven development I also include